Barrett (BBSI)

 Barrett Business Services competes with professional employer organizations like Insperity (NYSE:NSP) and TriNet Group (NYSE:TNET), staffing services companies such as Robert Half International (NYSE:RHI) and ManpowerGroup (NYSE:MAN), and payroll processing providers including Automatic Data Processing (NASDAQ:ADP) and Paychex (NASDAQ:PAYX).

-As you can see below, Barrett’s 5.2% annualized revenue growth over the last five years was decent.
-This shows its offerings generated slightly more demand than the average business services company, a helpful starting point for our analysis.
+As you can see below, Barrett’s sales grew at a decent 6.5% compounded annual growth rate over the last five years.
+This shows its offerings generated slightly more demand than the average business services company, a useful starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Barrett’s annualized revenue growth of 5% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
-Barrett Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Barrett’s annualized revenue growth of 7.2% over the last two years aligns with its five-year trend, suggesting its demand was stable.

 6. Operating Margin